James-H007/Brrr/User_Stories.md

 - [ ] 1.
 There should be a "pen icon" on the navigation bar on the right side for the logged-in users.
 There should also be 4 "post type" icons at the top of the feed.
 - [ ] 2.
 Upon clicking the "pen icon" or any of the 4 "post type" icons, a modal should pop up which is a blank form to gather data for a new post.
 - [ ] 3.
-In the modal, the header should be the blog title, to the top left of the modal box, there needs to be the blog avatar.
+In the modal, the header should be the blog name, to the top left of the modal box, there needs to be the blog avatar.
 Depending on the post type, there should be different inputs for the form.
 - [ ] 4.
-On the blog title, the user should be able to click on the blog title.
-Clicking on the blog title will pop up another drop down modal to switch between the user's blogs.
+On the blog name, the user should be able to click on the blog name.
+Clicking on the blog name will pop up another drop down modal to switch between the user's blogs.
 This will then be the blog that will be the owner of the new post.
 - [ ] 5.
 The submit button should have the text 'Post'
 - [ ] 6.
 The modal should have a button that says "Close".
 When clicked it, should bring up another modal with no background saying, "Discard this post?".
 There should be two buttons below it with the following text, "Nevermind" and "Discard".
 If "Nevermind" is pressed, return the user back the post form.
 None of the form inputs should be affected.
 If "Discard" is pressed, exit out of the form modal.
 - [ ] 7.
 The user should be able to exit by clicking outside of the modal.